operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 Currently, these types of constraints are supported:

-- `olm.gvk` - declare a requirement on an API
+- `olm.gvk` - declare a requirement on an API <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->
-- `olm.package` - declare a requirement on a specific package / version range
+- `olm.package` - declare a requirement on a specific package / version range <!-- TODO: add deprecation notice, indicate olm.constraint should be used -->
 - `olm.constraint` - declare a generic constraint on arbitrary operator properties (See [Generic Constraint](#generic-constraint) for more information)

 Here's an example of a `dependencies.yaml`: